Fourth Stimulus Check: Will You Get Another Relief Payment?

 The pandemic has better illuminated the growing disparities across the broader economy.
 While many households have financially flourished during COVID, many others have fallen far behind where they were in early 2020.
 Much of the gap depends on whether wage earners could work remotely or needed to be on-site.

 Financial insecurity is still widespread, with 38 percent of respondents to a first-quarter TransUnion survey saying their current income fell short of their pre-pandemic income.
 The loss of a job and the loss of hours were the main reasons.
-Nine percent of American adults (approximately 19 million people) reported a shortage of food in their household over the previous week, according to U.S. Census survey data from the second half of May.
-Approximately 14 percent of renters (10.4 million people) have fallen behind on their rent, including 20 percent of renters with children in their household.
-The federal eviction moratorium set to expire on June 30 doesn’t forgive rent owed, it pushes the debt into the future.
-So a tidal wave of evictions may be just weeks away.
+Ten percent of American adults (approximately 20 million people) reported a shortage of food in their household over the previous week, according to U.S. Census survey data from late May and early June.
+Approximately 14 percent of renters (10.5 million people) have fallen behind on their rent, including 21 percent of renters with children in their household.
+The federal eviction moratorium, set to expire on June 30, doesn’t forgive rent owed, it pushes the debt into the future.
+So a tidal wave of evictions may be coming soon.
 Millions are also struggling to pay their mortgage.

-As of late May, over a quarter of American adults (61 million people) reported some difficulty keeping up with expenses in the prior week.
+As of early June, over a quarter of American adults (63 million people) reported some difficulty keeping up with expenses in the prior week.
 A survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

 Employment also remains well below pre-pandemic levels.
 The unemployment rate fell to 5.8 percent in May, but about 7.6 million fewer people are employed today as compared to early 2020.
 Most of them were in low-wage jobs lost during the pandemic that have not returned.
-Approximately 376,000 people initially applied for unemployment insurance in the first week of June, the lowest number since the start of the pandemic.
+Approximately 412,000 people initially applied for unemployment insurance in the first week of June.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-Another 71,000 sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
-As of the week ending May 22, over 15 million workers were receiving some form of unemployment aid.
+Another 118,000 sought Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+As of the week ending May 29, almost 15 million workers were receiving some form of unemployment aid.
 Many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.

 Job growth continues to lag expectations for many possible reasons.
 Some have argued that overly generous benefits are making unemployment more attractive than working.
-But other considerations factor in to one’s ability to work too.
+But other considerations factor into one’s ability to work too.
 With many schools still remote or out for the summer, a lot of parents lack adequate childcare.
-The full vaccination rates just passed 40 percent for the country.
-But that percentage ranges from 62.7 percent in Vermont to 28.5 percent in Mississippi.
+The full vaccination rates just passed 45 percent for the country.
+But that percentage ranges from 64.3 percent in Vermont to 28.9 percent in Mississippi.
 So the threat of COVID is still real in much of the country, leaving many uncomfortable working around strangers in public.
 A growing gap between labor force skills and job requirements makes hiring more difficult.
 And then there’s the general friction that inevitably arises when an entire economy slams its foot on the gas.

 As before the pandemic, many who are willing to work cannot find jobs with the wages and benefits they need to survive.
 According to Marie Newman, a U.S. Representative from Illinois, “there is not a shortage of Americans looking for work, there is a shortage of Americans willing to work for starvation wages with no benefits, no health care, and no protections during a pandemic.”

 Many states are trying to force the issue and push people back into the job market.
-These states, all led by Republicans, have announced the discontinuation of the $300 federal unemployment benefit bonus for their citizens ahead of the official Labor Day end date.
+These states, most led by Republicans, have announced the discontinuation of the $300 federal unemployment benefit bonus for their citizens ahead of the official Labor Day end date.
 Alaska, Iowa, Mississippi, and Missouri stopped benefits on June 12.
-Alabama, Idaho, Indiana, and Nebraska are among the states stopping benefits on June 19.
+Alabama, Idaho, Indiana, and Nebraska are among the states that stopped benefits on June 19.
 Florida, Georgia, Ohio, and Texas will follow on June 26.
-A total of 25 states will cut off federal unemployment benefits early.
-And Louisiana, whose governor is a Democrat, is considering a similar move.
+Louisiana, whose governor is a Democrat, is set to end its additional benefits on July 31.
+A total of 26 states will cut off federal unemployment benefits early.

 The federal unemployment bonus and the previous round of stimulus checks has helped Americans still awaiting the recovery to pay bills and put food on the table.
 But they were a short-term fix for a longer-term problem.
 The money seems to be running out well before many people can once again earn a living wage.
 And some politicians feel that the payments haven’t been enough.